Last Updated: June 26, 2024

 Career

 Nick Saban began his career by acting as assistant coach for Syracuse University, West Virginia University, Ohio State University, the Naval Academy, and Michigan State University.
 This period helped Saban gain valuable experience, and it lasted from 1977 to 1987.
-His long term goal was to return to Kent State as their new head coach, but Dick Crum was hired instead.
+His long-term goal was to return to Kent State as their new head coach, but Dick Crum was hired instead.

-After a brief stint as assistant coach for the Houston Oilers in the NFL, Saban received an offer to act as head coach for University of Toledo in 1989.
+After a brief stint as assistant coach for the Houston Oilers in the NFL, Saban received an offer to act as head coach for the University of Toledo in 1989.
 The team was instantly transformed with Nick's leadership, losing only two games in the 1990 season.

 After just one season at Toledo, Saban resigned so that he could take a position as defensive coordinator for the Cleveland Browns.
 Although he stayed in this role for the next four years, Nick later regretted his choice and stated it was one of the worst periods of his entire career.